-Groundwater samples collected from replacement shallow monitoring wells will be analyzed for total and dissolved metals (Toxic Pollutants only) and groundwater samples collected from temporary wells and newly installed upgradient well will be analyzed for TCL volatiles, TCL semivolatiles, TCL pesticides, and total and dissolved metals (Toxic Pollutants only).
-Moreover, samples collected form the deep monitoring wells will be analyzed for total and dissolved metals (toxic pollutants only).
+Groundwater samples collected from replacement shallow monitoring wells will be analyzed for total and dissolved TAL metals and groundwater samples collected from temporary wells and newly installed upgradient well will be analyzed for volatiles, semivolatiles, pesticides, and total and dissolved TAL metals.
+Samples collected form the deep monitoring wells will be analyzed for total and dissolved TAL metals.